75/80 Martin and Lucy visit properties in Devon, Kent and Nottinghamshire. (R)

 Programmes will resume at 04:00

-2/2 Linked to the KS3 geography curriculum, how humans have learnt to live with extremes.
+2/2 This programme looks at how humans have learnt to live with extremes.
 (R)

 Stefan Gates explores the science behind agriculture's most important event, the harvest.
 (R)